keu/docs/guides/templating.md

 )
 ```

-The following command reads the contents of `script.sh`, templates it, and the executes it:
+The BashOperator takes the contents of the following script, templates it, and executes it:

 ```bash
 # script.sh